 Dr. Howe's spirit lives on in our work today.
 We strive to ensure every child experiences the holistic well-being that he, and countless others who followed, fought for.
 So, the next time you see a delicious and nutritious lunch option in the cafeteria, a fun activity that gets kids moving, or a program that supports their mental well-being, remember, ASHA might have had a hand in it!
 We're proud to be a part of making schools places where every child can learn, grow, and reach their full potential.

 Our mission is to transform all schools into places where every student learns and thrives.

-The American School Health Association envisions healthy students who learn and achieve in safe and healthy environments nurtured by caring adults functioning within coordinated school and community support systems.
+We envision healthy students who learn and achieve in a safe and healthy environment nurtured by caring adults functioning within coordinated school and community support systems.

 Our core beliefs encompass five critical components of a healthy school environment designed to support PreK-12 students.
 We support student-centered, integrated and collaborative approaches that address the needs of the whole child.
 We believe the Whole School, Whole Community, Whole Child model is the best representation of a truly collaborative approach to health and learning.